WHAT ABOUT RETIREMENT ACCOUNTS?

-At Siegel & Kaufman, P.C., we have the resources to work tirelessly on your behalf.
+At Siegel, Colin & Kaufman, we have the resources to work tirelessly on your behalf.
 We understand the complexities of dividing retirement assets and can help you get the results that work best for you.

 Make an appointment to speak with a lawyer privately by calling our Stamford office at 203-326-5145 or by completing our online form.